-SOS has many direct contacts with leaders of established ministries and the Director of Missions maintains a list of approved sites.
+SOS has many direct contacts with leaders of established ministries and the Director of Missions maintains a list of potential sites.
 Students indicate on their application sites where they are willing to serve.
 If a student already has a place in mind not on the approved list, he or she ought to indicate this on their application and discuss the option with the Director of Missions during their interview.
 You can access previous years’ SOS reports on the Campus Ministry webpage to read about many of our sites.
 The Director of Missions will determine final site assignments.

 How much time is involved?

 SOS placements are for six to ten weeks in the summer.
 During the spring semester, the SOS team trains together during a required weekend retreat in January and other regularly scheduled meetings.
-During the fall semester after returning, students are required to attend a weekend debriefing retreat in August.
+During the fall semester after returning, students are required to attend a weekend debriefing retreat.
 You can estimate that a minimum of two to three hours per week during the spring semester will need to be devoted to SOS.

 Is there a GPA requirement?